How to use Google Sheets – A Detailed Guide for Getting Started

 • Built-in Google Sheets Integrations – Google Sheets comes with built-in integrations that allow you to connect with other Google Workspace applications and selected third-party services, like, Google Forms, Google Data Studio, Add-ons.

-• Google Apps Script – Google Apps Script is a cloud-based scripting language for light-weight application development in the Google Workspace platform.
+• Google Apps Script – Google Apps Script is a cloud-based scripting language for lightweight application development on the Google Workspace platform.

 Some Quick Google Sheets Tips